Senen Toyota Rangga (Transjakarta): Naming rights

 On 20 November 2023, Senen BRT station was renamed into Pasar Senen.
 However, Transjakarta did not make an official statement about the renaming, but it was later revealed that the renaming was a part of the company's mass "neutralization" of BRT station names from third-party names (e.g. unofficial use of cooperate names, government institutions and individuals), that allow those renamed stations to grant an official naming right.

 On 17 April 2025, automobile company Toyota Astra Motor (TAM), a subsidiary of Astra International (currently holding the right for Bundaran HI BRT station), bought the naming rights for Pasar Senen BRT station in a two-year contract.
 The station name was reverted again to Senen, imbued with the brand name TOYOTA Rangga to foster the promotion of their compact commercial pickup truck, Toyota Hilux Rangga, which claimed to have "relevance with the Senen region as a centuries-old economic development center."

 Building and layout

-The current 2020 building of Senen Toyota Rangga BRT station is wider than the previous one, and equipped with accessible toilets and nursery rooms.
-It used to feature an artistic element on the roof that resembles the Betawi traditional house ornament, gigi balang, before an arson incident in August 2025.
-After that, the building now only consist of simple exposed steel structure and half-height black trellis.

-The access bridge was also renovated in 2020 with an iconic design that resembles the piano keys, eqquiped with elevators for prioritized passengers (e.g. disabled people), currently under reparations.
+The current 2020 building of Senen Toyota Rangga BRT station is wider than the previous one, and equipped with accessible toilets and lactation rooms.
+It now has a total of nine platform bays (six for each side).
+The building now only consist of simple black-painted exposed steel structure and half-height black trellis.
+The access bridge was also renovated in 2020 with an iconic design that resembles the piano keys, eqquiped with elevators for prioritized passengers (e.g. disabled people).